Patient Insight Congress 2025: Agenda

 • Financial and social challenges often go unseen yet deeply shape the care experiences for patients and caregivers.
 This panel highlights three studies that examine these hidden burdens across diverse populations, emphasizing the need to integrate financial and social support into healthcare.

-Moderator: Austin R. Waters PhD MSPH, Postdoctoral Research Fellow, Dana-Farber Cancer Institute, Harvard LGBTQ Health Center of Excellence
+Moderator: Austin Waters, Postdoctoral Research Fellow, Dana-Farber Cancer Institute, Harvard LGBTQ Health Center of Excellence

 Day 2: